kaelzhang/document/README.md

 The first time when I met daux.io: Wow.

-Setting up nginx conf and tring to install daux.io under a sub path: Oh no!
+Setting up nginx conf and trying to install daux.io under a sub path: Oh no!

 Spelunking into the source code: \_(:3」∠)\_